dstackai/dstack/docs/docs/index.md

 `dstack` is an open-source container orchestration engine designed for running AI workloads across any cloud or data center.

-> The supported cloud providers include AWS, GCP, Azure, Lambda, TensorDock, Vast.ai, CUDO, and RunPod.
+> The supported cloud providers include AWS, GCP, Azure, Lambda, OCI, TensorDock, Vast.ai, CUDO, and RunPod.
 > You can also use `dstack` ro run workloads on on-prem servers.

 `dstack` supports dev environements, running tasks on clusters, and deployment with auto-scaling and